Warren Alpert: Philanthropy

 In 1974, Alpert donated money to Boston University to convert a parking lot to a tree lined park with a grassy berm to cut down on traffic noise.
 The park is named the Warren Alpert Mall, but is commonly called the BU Beach.
 He also donated money to the Harvard Business School, the Albert Einstein College of Medicine and the Sutton Place Synagogue in Manhattan.

 In 1986, he established the Warren Alpert Foundation with the goal of improving the health of the public.

 In 1993, Alpert donated $20 million to the Harvard Medical School.
 At that time, he said, "I want cures, cures for cancer, Alzheimer's and AIDS", adding that he was donating to Harvard because he thought they were most likely to discover the cures.
 In 2000, he donated $15 million to Mount Sinai Hospital in Manhattan.

 In 2007, five weeks before his death, Alpert donated $100 million to the medical school at Brown University in Providence, the city where his business was headquartered.

 Personal life

 Alpert was never married.
 He was an outgoing man of simple tastes who did not own a yacht or a private plane or employ a chauffeur.
 According to his nephew Herbert Kaplan, "he had a tremendous zeal for life" and would wear a red tie to a black tie event, enjoying the attention.
-In his later years, Alpert turned management of his businesses over to Kaplan, and moved to the Ritz Tower in Manhattan.
+In his later years, Alpert turned management of his businesses over to Kaplan, and continued to live at the Ritz Tower in Manhattan.

 Alpert died at Mount Sinai Hospital in Manhattan on March 3, 2007.
 He was buried in Woburn, Massachusetts.